bambus80/bambus-os-archive/README.md

 Archive of public Micro Consen-based versions of Bambus OS in the form of deployable system images (`.dsi`) installable on pure Micro Consen kernels.

 ### Layout
 System images are stored in the `/dsi` folder.
 Each release is in a seperate folder with `index.json` and various `.dsi` files.
-The `sys.dsi` file are always kernel dependencies while files like `1.dsi` and `2.dsi` are system images.
+The `sys.dsi` file are always kernel dependencies while files like `1.dsi`, `2.dsi` and so on, are system images.
 They'll be usually joined together but sometimes they may be split due to file size limitations.

+# Version List
-### Avaliable versions
+### Consumer
 - Bambus OS 5.00 (`os.bambus_os-5.00`, 20.07.2024)
 - Bambus OS 5.01 (`os.bambus_os-5.01`, 21.07.2024)
+- Bambus OS 5.10 (`os.bambus_os-5.10`, 08.08.2024)